 Current fees for this course are available from the Diploma MSc website.

-You will be assessed through a combination of your input on case scenarios on our discussion forum, a case-based exam, group activity and your own personal reflection
+You will be assessed through a combination of your input on case scenarios on our discussion forum, a case-based exam, module activity and your own personal reflection

 The Clinical Psychiatry course is delivered via Moodle – our virtual learning platform.
 You will be given full guidance on how to make the most of Moodle, including the discussion forums and the social forum.

 As part of your online studies you will have access to the Learning Resources Centre materials at the University of South Wales.
 FINDit is the University’s portal which allows you to search for over 13,000 full-text journal articles, news articles, conference proceedings and approximately 160 databases via one search box- the majority of these materials are accessible online.
 Interactive study skills modules are available to study via Blackboard to enable you to utilise the library services fully.